 For starters, says Kurnaz, consider that clinical studies are often conducted at large academic medical centers in urban centers.
 Yet, about 85 percent of adult oncology patients receive care at cancer clinics in smaller communities.
 Half of all cancer patients never hear about options for clinical trials from their oncologists.
 When a patient is told about a clinical trial, it’s almost always one being conducted at the hospital where they’re receiving treatment, which may not be the best choice.
 “So, at Massive Bio, we are expending a significant amount of effort to increase clinical research access in these community-based practices,” says Kurnaz.
 Moreover, Massive Bio works with cancer patients to overcome “last mile” barriers that can exclude them from participating in trials, such as financial and travel considerations.

-Kurnaz stressed the importance of close collaboration with patient advocacy groups for reaching out to diverse populations, a sentiment echoed by panel member Erika Heiges, MPH, associate director, engagement strategy lead, for Bristol Myers Squibb (BMS).
+Kurnaz stressed the importance of close collaboration with patient relations groups for reaching out to diverse populations, a sentiment echoed by panel member Erika Heiges, MPH, associate director, engagement strategy lead, for Bristol Myers Squibb (BMS).
 As an example, Heiges described BMS’s partnership with an advocacy group called Black Health Matters.
 One of this partnership’s initiatives focused on prostate cancer, which is 60 percent more common in Black men than White men.
 However, just four percent of Black males with prostate cancer in the United States enroll in clinical trials.
 Through grassroots community education programs held at locations such as barber shops and churches, BMS and Black Health Matters increased enrollment of Black men in clinical trials of new prostate cancer therapies to 17 percent.
-“We can’t do this without patient advocacy groups,” says Heiges.
+“We can’t do this without patient relations groups,” says Heiges.